golang/website/_content/doc/fuzz/index.md

 interesting inputs to grow quickly at the start and eventually slow down, with occasional bursts as new branches are discovered.

-You should expect to see the "new intesting" number taper off over time as the inputs in the corpus begin to cover more lines of the code, with occasional bursts if the fuzzing engine finds a new code path.
+You should expect to see the "new interesting" number taper off over time as the inputs in the corpus begin to cover more lines of the code, with occasional bursts if the fuzzing engine finds a new code path.